amank55/daccotta/CONTRIBUTING.md

 # Contributing to daccotta 🎬

 Welcome!
 We're excited that you're interested in contributing to **Daccotta**, a social network for movie lovers.
 Whether you're here to improve the frontend or work on the entire project, your contributions are invaluable to us.
-Please read through this guide before making any contributions to ensure a smooth and efficient workflow.
+Please read through this guide before making any contributions to ensure a smooth and efficient work flow.

 ## Table of Contents